 “It took more than six prototype production phases through various stages of space qualification to complete the project, not to mention the pre-production research, system design, discussions and meetings with the China Academy of Space Technology,” he said.

-Xinhua also revealed that the Chang’e-5 mission had adopted a sampling approach different from those of the US and the Soviet Union, as the Chinese mission would bring back heavier samples.
+Xinhua also revealed that the Chang’e-5 mission had adopted a sampling approach different from those of the US and the former Soviet Union, as the Chinese mission would bring back heavier samples.
 The US sent astronauts in manned missions to collect samples, while Soviet spacecraft took off from the moon and returned to Earth directly.

 Also, the sampling site was chosen because the region had a young geological age, younger than the sampling areas of the US and the Soviet Union more than 40 years ago.

 Xinhua also said that China could soon dispatch spacecraft to collect samples and take off from Mars and even some near-Earth asteroids.